MartinVeli/Bricks-drop/README.md

 - Point scoring based on specific conditions.

 # Goal of the game
-destroy as many blocks as possible to earn points.
+Destroy as many blocks as possible to earn points.

 # How to play
 First craete account.
 After that you have three possible options: